 Graduates typically enter the workforce as computer aided design drafters, entry-level machinists, or computer numerical control (CNC) machine operators or engineering assistants.
 With additional on-the-job experience, this training facilitates movement into fields such as tool and die maker, quality control inspector, computer aided manufacturing (CAM) programmer, or lower-level supervisory positions.
 For transfer to a four-year institution in engineering, additional or alternate transfer courses will be recommended.

 The curriculum in RCC courses is derived from a set of identified learning outcomes that are relevant to the discipline.
-For a list of learning outcomes for this discipline or program, see www. roguecc.edu/Programs/LearningOutcomes.
+Program learning outcomes for manufacturing programs are: